 Three programming languages come up most frequently: C++, Java, and Python, but it can get much more specific as well.
 Languages like R, Lisp, and Prolog become important languages to learn when specifically diving into machine learning.

-Paradoxically, machine learning is interesting in that the main goal is to train a computer to learn on its own, without additional coding.
-Some key skills you’ll need is knowledge of probability and statistics, complex linear algebra, and calculus in order to understand the fundamentals of what’s propelling machine learning and easily work with data matrices and vector operations.
+Paradoxically, machine learning is interesting in that the main goal is to train a computer to learn on its own without human intervention.
+Some key skills you’ll need are knowledge of probability and statistics, complex linear algebra, and differential and integral calculus in order to understand the fundamentals of what’s propelling machine learning and easily work with data matrices and vector operations.
 Other important foundational machine learning paradigms to learn include supervised learning, unsupervised learning, reinforcement learning, and neural networks.

 Some Machine Learning Engineers recommend that those interested in pursuing the career start with these key concepts as opposed to starting with coding and learning to write code.
 It’s critical that you understand the underlying concepts that allow artificial intelligence to function.